mariolyon/textutil/README.md

 # textutil
-functions to help with markdown
+functions to help with extracting tagged lines and blocks for use with Obsidian templatejs